 Rapid Evolution as an Ecological Process

 For 15 years we (I and Nelson G. Hairston, Jr.) used a simple experimental system to study interactions between ecological and evolutionary dynamics: a chemostat (flow-through glass vessel) in which predators (rotifers, or rotifers and flagellates) consume prey (algae) who require a limiting nutrient (N supplied as nitrate) that is supplied in the inflowing culture medium.
-This was our introduction to the importance of rapid evolution and how it could literally "change everything" about one of the most classic (and "well understood") phenomena in ecology, predator-prey cycles.
+This was our introduction to how rapid evolution could literally "change everything" about a classic and supposedly well-understood phenomena in ecology, predator-prey cycles.

-Our chemostat lab is now shut down, with the “encouragement” of NSF.
-Fortunately, our former students and postdocs in other countries continue to use our model system and others like it for further studies of how rapid evolution occurs, and what its consequences are.
+Our chemostat lab is now shut down, but our former students and postdocs, and their students and postdocs, continue to use our model system and others like it for further studies of how rapid evolution occurs, and what its consequences are.

-Our final project looks at rapid evolution in a natural system: the seasonal dynamics of Daphnia (water fleas) in Lake Onondaga.
+Our final project looked at rapid evolution in a natural system: the seasonal dynamics of Daphnia (water fleas) in Lake Onondaga.
 Our hypothesis was that seasonal changes in prey availability and other conditions create fluctuating selection, that maintains within-species genetic variability which affects the seasonal dynamics of the species.
-It’s like the chemostat, but the “predators” are (in effect) summer and winter.
-Thanks to grad student Lindsay Schaffner, we now have fine-scale data on allele frequency changes at a set of microsatellite loci over the spring and summer, and lab comparisons that link the trends in genotype frequency to differences in juvenile growth rate on different food-types.
+Thanks to grad student Lindsay Schaffner, we got fine-scale data on allele frequency changes at a set of microsatellite loci over the spring and summer, and lab comparisons that link the trends in genotype frequency to differences in juvenile growth rate on different food-types.

 T. Hiltunen, N. G.Hairston Jr, G. Hooker, L.E.
 Jones and S. P. Ellner.
 2014.
 A newly discovered role of evolution in previously published consumer-resource dynamics.
 Ecology Letters.
 Published online 12 May 2014. doi: 10.1111/ele.12291